 Studies Show that Acupuncture Stops Headaches

-Cochrane Researchers conducted two different studies to show that acupuncture is indeed an effective treatment for the prevention and treatment of migraines and headaches.
+Cochrane Researchers conducted two different studies to show that acupuncture is indeed an effective treatment for the prevention and mitigation of migraines and headaches.

 The goal of both studies was to discover if acupuncture is able to reduce how often headaches occur in a person.
 The first study was more focused on mild, yet frequent headaches while the second studied more chronic, yet less frequent headaches, or migraines.
 Both trials together involved over six thousand patients in total.